On topological and algebraic structures of categorical random variables: Topological structure of Categorical Variables

 \begin{enumerate} \item $d(x, y) \ge 0$ (non-negativity), \item $d(x, y) = d(y, x)$ (symmetry), \item $d(x, z) \le d(x, y) + d(y, z)$ (triangle inequality), \item $d(x, y) = 0$ if and only if $x = y$. (identity of indiscernibles) \end{enumerate}

 Less standardized is the concept of a {\it similarity metric}.
-Here we recall the definition given by Chen et al in \cite{TCS:Chen-2009}.
+Here, we recall the definition given by Chen et al. in \cite{TCS:Chen-2009}.

-\begin{definition} Given a set $\Omega$, a real-valued function $s(x, y)$ defined on the Cartesian product $\Omega \times \Omega$ is a Similarity Metric if, for any $x, y, z \in \Omega$, it satisfies the following conditions: \begin{enumerate} \item $s(x, y) = s(y, x)$ (symmetry) \item $s(x, x) \ge 0$ (non-negativity) \item $s(x, x) \ge s(x, y)$ (self-identity) \item $s(x, y) + s(y, z) \le s(x, z) + s(y, y)$ (triangle inequality) \item $s(x, x) = s(y, y) = s(x, y)$ if and only if $x = y$. (identity of indiscernibles) \end{enumerate} \end{definition}
+\begin{definition} Given a set $\Omega$, a real-valued function $s(x, y)$ defined on the Cartesian product $\Omega \times \Omega$ is a similarity metric if, for any $x, y, z \in \Omega$, it satisfies the following conditions: \begin{enumerate} \item $s(x, y) = s(y, x)$ (symmetry) \item $s(x, x) \ge 0$ (non-negativity) \item $s(x, x) \ge s(x, y)$ (self-identity) \item $s(x, y) + s(y, z) \le s(x, z) + s(y, y)$ (triangle inequality) \item $s(x, x) = s(y, y) = s(x, y)$ if and only if $x = y$. (identity of indiscernibles) \end{enumerate} \end{definition}

 In \cite{TCS:Chen-2009}, the authors also gave conditions for a similarity metric to yield a distance metric.
 More concretely, they established a precise relationship between normalized distances and similarity metrics.
-Here, {\it normalized} means that both the distance and the similarity map into $[0, 1]$.
-For the reader convenience, let us recall their result here.
+Here, {\it normalized} means that both the distance and the similarity map into the interval $[0, 1]\subset \mathbb{R}$.
+For the reader’s convenience, let us recall their result here.